demystifyfp/demystifyfp/content/clojure/marketplace-middleware/processing-messages-from-ibmmq-in-clojure.md

 3. **Inventorying** - Upates the inventories of items.
 4. **Pricing** - Upates the prices of items.

-The OMS is configured to communciates these operations to the middleware via four different queues.
+The OMS is configured to communciates these operations to the middleware via four different queues named after this operation.

 ### Consuming Messages from IBM-MQ Queue

-Let's a new configuration item `settings` in the *config.edn* file to specify the queue names the middleware has to listen.
+Let's add a new configuration item, `settings` in the *config.edn* file to specify the queue names that the middleware has to listen.

+To start with let's add the ranging queue name alone.

 ```clojure
 ; resources/config.edn